JoydeepMallick/CT_COE_program/Week 9 15.7.24 to 20.7.24/assignment_week9/assign1.md

 ```

 ### Step 4: Write Enriched Table Back to Azure SQL
+**NOTE** : 😐 Could not perform this step due to no account in Azure.
+ChatGPT just gave me insights

 Finally, write the enriched DataFrame back to Azure SQL.

 ```python